magarena/magarena/release/README.txt

 Release 1.28 (July 29, 2012)
 ============
-includes contributions from mecheng, Melvin, Pablo Castellazzi, and sponeta
+includes contributions from mecheng, melvin, pcastellazzi, and sponeta

 - fixed: Jungle Troll not considered red
 - fixed: Ulvenwald Bear's was using Festerhide Boar's ability